 St. Francis is a somewhat small city located in the state of Minnesota.
 With a population of 7,916 people and two constituent neighborhoods, St. Francis is the 119th largest community in Minnesota.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, St. Francis is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, St. Francis is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in St. Francis who work in office and administrative support (16.83%), sales jobs (11.69%), and management occupations (9.77%).
+Unlike some cities, St. Francis isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in St. Francis are a mix of both white- and blue-collar jobs.
+Overall, St. Francis is a city of sales and office workers, professionals, and construction workers and builders.
+There are especially a lot of people living in St. Francis who work in office and administrative support (15.00%), sales jobs (9.83%), and healthcare (6.31%).

 Also of interest is that St. Francis has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in St. Francis in 2010 was $26,998, which is upper middle income relative to Minnesota and the nation.
-This equates to an annual income of $107,992 for a family of four.
+The per capita income in St. Francis in 2018 was $30,659, which is middle income relative to Minnesota, and upper middle income relative to the rest of the US.
+This equates to an annual income of $122,636 for a family of four.
 However, St. Francis contains both very wealthy and poor people as well.

 The people who call St. Francis home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of St. Francis residents report their race to be White, followed by Asian.
-Important ancestries of people in St. Francis include Norwegian, Irish, Swedish, and Polish.
+The greatest number of St. Francis residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in St. Francis include German, Norwegian, Irish, Swedish, and English.

 The most common language spoken in St. Francis is English.
-Other important languages spoken here include Miao/Hmong and German.
+Other important languages spoken here include Italian and Polish.